8ctavio/vergil/apps/docs/src/composables/useDefineModel.md

 - **External**: Updates performed anywhere *outside* an FFC's scope; in particular: in ancestor, sibling, or sibling's descendant scopes.

 :::tip
 To illustrate, consider the following component tree where all components have access to the same model.
-The type of update `Reference` would perceive when a given component updates the model value is hinted in parenthesis.
+The update type `Reference` would perceive when some component updates the model value is hinted in parenthesis.

 <Demo>
 	<Anatomy tag="App (external)">